aki-0517/marp-md-memo/md/marp/marp04.md

 - Rich in simple sequence repeats (SSR) (>11%)

 <!--
-Dictyostelium discoideum is special because it can live alone or join with others to form a group.
-Its genome is about 34 million base pairs, with 6 chromosomes, many rDNA copies, and mitochondria.
-It has a lot of A and T, many tRNA genes, and many simple repeats.
-These features make it interesting for research.
+Dictyostelium discoideum's genome is about 34 million base pairs, organized into six chromosomes plus extrachromosomal rDNA units and mitochondrial genome.

+It is highly AT-rich (roughly 77.6 %), contains around 390 tRNA genes, and more than 11 % of its sequence consists of simple sequence repeats.
+Simple sequence repeats (SSRs), also known as microsatellites, are short DNA sequences consisting of 1–6 base pair motifs repeated in tandem.

 -->

 ---